Monk Basic Guide

 Beast Chakra - How They Work

-Beast Chakra is new in Endwalker, and hinges around the changes to Perfect Balance (the skill, not me).
+Beast Chakra was introduced in Endwalker, and hinges around the changes to Perfect Balance.

-Perfect Balance has a similar effect as it did previously – nullifying form requirements – however now it has two charges and a 40s cooldown.
-Upon executing a weaponskill, it grants a Chakra of the corresponding Form.
-We can then spend these Beast Chakra on one of four new Blitz weaponskills depending on the Chakra we had accumulated.
+Perfect Balance has has two charges and a 40s cooldown.
+Upon executing a weaponskill, it grants a Beast Chakra of the corresponding Form.
+We can then spend these Beast Chakra on one of four Blitz weaponskills depending on the Chakra we had accumulated.
 Upon using any of these Blitzes, we’re granted Formless Fist, allowing us to proceed with our rotation without having to do any GCDs without their form bonus.

-If we have three of the same type of Beast Chakra, our Masterful Blitz will become Elixir Field, an AoE with a potency of 600 that deals 70% less damage to all subsequent targets hit.
+If we have three of the same type of Beast Chakra, our Masterful Blitz will become Elixir Burst, an AoE with a potency of 900 that deals 70% less damage to all subsequent targets hit.
 Using Elixir Field will grant us a Lunar Nadi.

 Riddle of Fire + Brotherhood